jeffreycwitt/hn202/docs/class-15.md

 > "royal and aristocratic authority...had to have pagan roots..." (p.
 200)

-Giving that political legitimacy for Anglo-Saxon elites was anchored in the past, Hill describes the tension that arises.
+Given that political legitimacy for Anglo-Saxon elites was anchored in the past, Hill describes the tension that arises.

 > "a young (or old) aristocrat faced a deep cultural conflict since the dominant authorities in the Church would not, or to put the case more accurately, could not accept the claim that the paganism was a legitimate mode of religion and cultural self understanding.
 If paganism was legitimate what was the point of Christian faith and Christian ascesis?" (p.
 200)